weknowyourgame/ILOVENATIVE/README.md

 ## Features

-- **Cross-Platform Support**: Generate native applications for Windows, macOS, and Linux
+- Generate native applications for Windows, macOS, and Linux
-- **Chromium-Powered**: Built on the Chromium Embedded Framework for reliable web content rendering
+- Built on the Chromium Embedded Framework for reliable web content rendering
-- **Command-Line Interface**: Simple CLI for specifying website URLs and target platforms
+- Simple CLI for specifying website URLs and target platforms
-- **Native Integration**: Applications integrate seamlessly with the host operating system
+- Applications integrate seamlessly with the host operating system
-- **Professional Build System**: Supports both CMake and Bazel build configurations
+- Supports both CMake and Bazel build configurations

 ## Architecture